Incentive alignment problems

 1 AI alignment

-The knotty case of superintelligent AI in particular
+The knotty case of superintelligent AI in particular, when it acquires goals.

 • Joe Edelman, Is Anything Worth Maximizing?
 How metrics shape markets, how we’re doing them wrong